Burnham gets greener with tree-planting event

 BURNHAM — A formerly empty lot on the west side of town is now more welcoming to birds, bees and other wildlife.

-The lot, one of several parcels bought up by Green Grease Environmental owner and Bee Haven founder Tony Demma near the company's facility, was the sight of a tree-planting event on Thursday afternoon.
+The lot, one of several parcels bought up by Green Grease Environmental owner and Bee Haven founder Tony Demma near the company's facility, was the sight of a tree-planting event recently.

 Volunteers guided by representatives of the Chicago Region Trees Initiative planted 22 native trees to make the plot — sandwiched between railroad tracks, a small industrial area and a residential neighborhood north of State Street — more nature-friendly.